-All that is quelled, however, by a different, quieter, deeper aspect of my nature, who bids me relax.
+All of which, however, is quelled by a deeper aspect of my nature, who bids me relax.

-Quite new to me is this underlying sector where calm reigns - and yet, I am certain that it is a real part of me.
-It's as though, in arriving here, I have plonked onto a mattressy local layer of self, a local layer that is familiar with this place.
+Quite new to me is this underlying sector where calm reigns.
+New - and yet, I am certain, it is a real part of me.
+It's as if I've plonked, in arriving here, onto a mattressy layer of self, a local layer that is familiar with this place.

-It inspires me to issue a confident command to those questions: "Vamoose!
-I'm owed some quiet.
-I have only just been snatched from (or perhaps through) the jaws of death.
-Give me a break, will you?"
+"Vamoose!
+Go on, clear off!
+I am owed some quiet!
+I have only just been snatched from (or perhaps through) the jaws of death, so give me a break."

-In an attempt to ignore this plea, the old intellect twitters on with its habitual demands; but the mattressy layer somehow exerts itself to twirl a dial in my gabbling brain - to turn down the volume of obsessive inquisition -
+Although the old intellect still twitters on with its habitual demands, now the mattressy layer exerts itself to twirl a dial, somehow, in my gabbling brain, so that the volume of obsessive inquisition is turned down.

 Answers are over-rated, you know.

-An un-Earthly thought, that; or at any rate un-Western.
-And not much like the old me.
-I don't reckon I have ever been the Zen intuitionist type, up till now.
+An un-Earthly thought, that; or at any rate un-Western; and certainly unlike the old me.
+Up till now I don't reckon I have ever been the Zen intuitionist type.

 Hey, what's this about "the old me"?